Mineral Snack

 Choose options

-- RRP 39.60€ per kg
+- RRP: €39.60 per kg

-Daily amount of large horses
+Daily amount for large horses

 approx. 8 treats

-Daily amount of small horses/ponies
+Daily amount for small horses/ponies

 approx. 4 treats